 UNDP India - Distributed renewable energy for livelihoods

 3:00 to 4:30pm

-The Workshop duration is 1:30 hours.
+The Side-event / Workshop duration is 1:30 hours.

+UNDP India - Distributed renewable energy for livelihoods